Yue Qian

 Qian, Yue and Liana C. Sayer.
 (2016).
 “Division of Labor, Gender Ideology, and Marital Satisfaction in East Asia.”
 Journal of Marriage and Family, 78(2), 383-400.

-- Read a brief report of this paper in Chinese
+- Read a brief report in English

-5. Social and Mental Health Impacts of the COVID-19 Pandemic
+4. Social and Mental Health Impacts of the COVID-19 Pandemic

 Fuller, Sylvia and Yue Qian.
 (2021).
 “Covid-19 and The Gender Gap in Employment Among Parents of Young Children in Canada.”
 Gender & Society, 35(2), 206-217.